remka/tilesheet/README.md

-⚠️ **This is a WIP, it kindof working (thanks to @blld), but not perfect.
+⚠️ **This is a WIP, it kind of working but not perfect yet.
 I'm just storing it now while I'm working on it!**

 # Tilesheet utility